By Charles A. Francis

 To reduce some of the activities that are over-stimulating your mind, you can make a list of them and prioritize them according to how much they truly contribute to your and your family’s happiness and well-being.
 Then eliminate those activities that have low priority.
 Remember that your presence is important to your loved ones’ happiness, and you cannot be fully present if your mind is agitated.

 When you incorporate mindful breathing and mindful walking into your daily routine, it will be a major step toward taking control of your mind by improving your ability to concentrate and staying in the present moment.
-They will help you tremendously in calming your mind, making it much easier to sit and meditate, which will calm your mind further.
+There are also some powerful relaxation techniques to help your mind relax even further.
 Your life will become much more enjoyable because you will stop the mental agitation that is robbing you of your peace and serenity, and the harmony in your relationships.

 If you enjoyed this article, sign up below for our newsletter and we’ll notify you when the next article is released: